-What's covered in the National Exam?
+What's covered in the National Examination?

 The Content Outline includes:

 - Inspection methods

 - Reporting

 - Building Systems, including exterior systems, structural systems, roofing systems, electrical systems, heating and cooling systems, insulating and ventilating systems, plumbing systems, interior systems, and fireplace and chimney systems

-- Professional Practice & Code of Ethics
+- Professional practice including Contract Law

-- Defect Recognition
+- Defect recognition

 How many questions are on the exam?
 How much time do I have?
-The National Exam contains mainly multiple-choice questions.
-You are given three hours to complete the exam.
-(See exam structure)
+The National Examination contains 162 multiple-choice questions and 8 defect recognition photos.
+You are provided 3 hours to complete the exam.

-When can I take the National Exam?
+When can I take the National Examination?
 The exam is available most any time.
-However the candidate must pre-arrange registration for the exam.
+Advance registration is required and a proctor is provided with our online exam system.